 614.05 Mixing and Placing Lean Concrete Backfill.
-Mix lean concrete backfill by pugmill, rotary drum, or other approved mixer to obtain a uniform mix
+Mix lean concrete backfill by pugmill, rotary drum, or other approved mixer to obtain a uniform mix.

-Place lean concrete backfill in a uniform manner that prevents voids in or segregation of the backfill.
-Place lean concrete backfill in horizontal layers not exceeding 300 millimeters in thickness.
+Place lean concrete backfill in a uniform manner that prevents voids in, or segregation of, the backfill.

-When backfilling around culverts and other structures, place lean concrete backfill in a manner which will not float or shift the structure.
+When backfilling around culverts and other structures, place lean concrete backfill in a manner that does not float or shift the structure.
 Bring the backfill up evenly on all sides of the structure.

-When placing lean concrete backfill at or below an atmospheric temperature of 2 $^{\circ}$ C, perform the work under Subsection 552.10(a).
+When placing lean concrete backfill at or below an atmospheric temperature of 2 °C, perform the work under Subsection 552.10(a).